On Asymptotics and Resurgent Structures of Enumerative Gromov-Witten Invariants: Setting the Stage and Main Ideas

 Further note that, as GW invariants themselves have no transseries completions, we do not expect the lower arrow to be defined directly but rather as combination of left, upper, and right arrows (alongside the mirror map).
 In this way, one will have to extract the ``$N^{(n)}_{g,d}$ invariants'' directly out of the nonperturbative sectors $F^{(n)}_g$.
 Now, the $Q$-expansion of the perturbative sector arises from a worldsheet-instanton expansion and thus naturally relates to a counting problem.
-But the nonperturbative sectors lack such power-series expansions in $Q$, implying that any nonperturbative GW invariants hidden inside the nonperturbative free-energies might be difficult to extract and their enumerative interpretation harder to decode.
+But the nonperturbative sectors lack such power-series expansions in $Q$ (we shall soon illustrate in a couple of examples how they have singularities at $Q=0$), implying that any nonperturbative GW invariants hidden inside the nonperturbative free-energies might be difficult to extract and their enumerative interpretation harder to decode (at the very least they will imply understanding how the aforementioned singularities come about, upon use of the mirror map).
 Furthermore, even after performing an asymptotic resurgent analysis of $N_{g,d}$, we have to disentangle the dependence in $t$, coming from the parameters $a_0$ and $a_1$, in the linear dependence between degree and genus.
 At the end of the day, this leaves the right arrow to be defined.
 What one has to do is to understand, via mirror symmetry, how to relate nonperturbative multi-loop multi-instanton coefficients in the B-model transseries, to the nonperturbative sectors appearing in the asymptotic resurgence relations for the combined genus/degree growth of GW invariants.

 Our goal in this paper is to initiate this line of research, computationally exploring diverse CY examples.
 We try to identify the structure of these new invariants, as they are encoded in the nonperturbative content of the A-model free energy, but shall leave open their subsequent enumerative interpretation for future research.